National frameworks to address hate crime in Austria

 Austria provides specialized support to victims of hate crime.
 Some victims are automatically recognized as particularly vulnerable, including those whose bodily integrity and personal autonomy were violated, victims of domestic violence and minors.
 Victims of hate crime do not belong to this category.

 Access to victim support services in Austria is possible through multiple channels.
 Support services are partly financed by the state, and providers co-operate with state structures in a number of areas.
 Some support service providers receive additional funding through donations, and some rely on the work of volunteers.
-The Federal Ministry for Constitutional Affairs, Reforms, Deregulation and Justice can enter into agreements with established, suitable organizations to help fund their support to victims during criminal proceedings.
+The Federal Ministry of Justice (FMJ) can enter into agreements with established, suitable organizations to help fund their support to victims during criminal proceedings.
 The services offered include psychosocial and legal support, which are provided free of charge.

 A particular role is played by the civil society organization (CSO) Weisser Ring Austria, which provides general support to all victims of crime, including those not covered by specialized victim support organizations.
 Weisser Ring operates an emergency helpline for victims on behalf of the Ministry of Justice.
 Several CSOs specifically assist hate crime victims, including the Zivilcourage und Anti-Rassismus-Arbeit (ZARA) CSO, and form part of national CSO networks.